 zest from one orange

-2. Heat oil for deep-frying in wok or deep-fryer to 375 degrees.
+2. Heat oil to 375 degrees for deep-frying in deep frying pan, wok or deep-fryer.
 Add chicken, small batches at a time, and fry 3 to 4 minutes or until golden crisp.
 (Do not overcook chicken).
 Remove chicken from oil with slotted spoon and drain on paper towels; set aside.

 4. Stir ¼ c. water into remaining 1 tablespoon cornstarch until smooth and add to sauce.
 Heat until thickened.
 Stir in ½ tsp. sesame oil and orange zest.
+If you aren’t planning on eating the zested orange, squeeze juice into pan and stir into sauce.
 Pour sauce over cooked chicken.
-Serve over rice.